stalwart201/classverse-gym-bs-crawl/README.md

 # classverse-gym-bs-crawl
-//crawling gym category using beautifulsoup
+//crawling gym category using lxml and request